-Providers may be paid by the program for days your child is absent if:
+Providers may be paid for days your child is absent if:

-- Care was authorized by the program, and your child was scheduled to be in care but was absent - The provider's policy is to bill you for absent days - Care was available - The provider is licensed by the department, another state, or a tribe or a certified center.
+- Care was authorized by the program, and your child was scheduled to be in care but was absent - The provider's policy is to bill you for absent days - Care was available - The provider is licensed by the department, another state, or a tribe or is a certified center.

 The program will pay for up to 10 consecutive absent days or 25 absent days in a calendar year.
-If your child is absent for part of a day, the payment for that day will be for the amount of care that is scheduled for that day and the day will not count toward the 10 or 25 day limit.
+If your child is absent for part of a day, the payment for that day will be for the amount of care that is scheduled for that day and the day will not count toward the 10- or 25- day limit.

 The Service Authorization tells you and your provider the number of absent days used by your child.
 However, this information is only as current as the last bill submitted by the provider at the time the Service Authorization was issued.
-If your child has more than one provider, or if Billing Forms are not submitted timely it is possible that the number of absent days used will be different than what is shown on the Service Authorization.
+If your child has more than one provider, or if billing forms are not submitted timely, the number of absent days used may be different than what is on the Service Authorization.